This Creamed Spinach is going to be the new star of your side dish spread. It’s creamy, cheesy, and oh so comforting.

 And the best part is, it goes with so many things.
 This will be one of the most versatile sides in your repertoire!

 If you want to upgrade your spinach game, do we have the recipe for you!
-This easy creamed spinach recipe is a breeze to make, and it tastes absolutely amazing.
+This easy steakhouse creamed spinach recipe is a breeze to make, and it tastes absolutely amazing.

 Even your pickiest eaters will chow down on this creamy delight.
 Our 4 year old, who refuses to eat “green things”, ate it happily.